 Whether you’ve recently joined the leagues of owning some Ripple, or have been a long-term XRP holder, there’s still one thing left for you to do – decide on the best way to safely store it.
 Just read the best ripple wallet guide out there and decide for yourself.

-With a market cap of over USD$18 billion, Ripple (XRP) currently sits on the cryptocurrency charts as the cryptocurrency with the third largest market cap.
+With a resurgent market cap of over USD$19 billion in May 2019, Ripple (XRP) currently sits on the cryptocurrency charts as the blockchain with the third largest market cap.
 Given that the cryptocurrency has continued to flourish both in terms of price and popularity, XRP is considered by many to be a staple cryptocurrency to have in one’s cryptocurrency portfolio.

 Table of Contents